 As one of the most famous nurses in the world, Florence Nightingale cared for a lot of people—but that didn’t include a husband.
 Though she had numerous suitors throughout her life and at least two marriage proposals, she decided not to marry, believing that God had chosen her to work and serve others as a single woman.
 She summed up her reasoning for rejecting a marriage proposal in a diary entry she wrote when she was 17: “I have a moral, an active nature which requires satisfaction and that I would not find in his life.
 I could be satisfied to spend a life with him in combining our different powers to some great object.
 I could not satisfy this nature by spending a life with him in making society and arranging domestic things.”
 Here are more empowering stories of amazing women in history.

 Even during Jon Hamm’s 18-year relationship with fellow actor Jennifer Westfeldt, he didn’t think marriage was in the cards for him.
 “I don’t have the marriage chip, and neither of us have the greatest examples of marriages in our families,” he told Parade in 2010.
 “Jen is the love of my life, and we’ve already been together four times longer than my parents were married.”
 Unfortunately, the couple ultimately broke up in 2015.
 But just because he’s not looking to tie the knot, that doesn’t mean he isn’t interested in romantic relationships.
 In fact, in 2017, he told In Style that being single “is really hard” and “sucks.”
 Still, it has its benefits, even if you don’t necessarily appreciate them at the time.
-Just ask this man who says that being single for years made him a better partner.

 Most people associate Jane Austen’s books with love and romance, but unlike many of the characters in her novels, she never married.
 It’s not as though she didn’t have the opportunity to wed: Austen actually had several suitors and a few marriage proposals—one of which even ended in an engagement that she broke off after one day.
 Though her exact reasons to remain single are unknown, some speculate that she didn’t want to relinquish any of her writing time, money, or success to married life, and opted to make decisions that would allow her to retain her career and autonomy.
 Don’t miss these other fascinating and little-known facts about famous authors, including Jane Austen.